-There will already be hard-boiled eggs and charoset, a mixture of chopped apples, raisins, and walnuts in red wine sauce.
+There will already be hard-boiled eggs and charoset, a mixture of chopped apples and walnuts in red wine sauce.
 Admittedly, these aren't necessarily your usual go-to sides, but they're sides nonetheless.
 The point is, you don't need to make a ton of other sides.
-Just choose one or two from this list.
+Just pick a few from the list below.
 Hint: Matzo ball soup is considered by many to be a holiday essential.

 5. Everyone loves dessert.